THE-L1NUX-USER/wordpress-docker/README.md

 # WordPress Installed on Docker

 installing wordpress, mysql, phpmyadmin(to manage database)(optional)
-thena acessing everyting through a cloudflare tunnel securey without exposing any port
+then acessing everyting through a cloudflare tunnel securey without exposing any port

 **Note:** this only worls with TLDs(top level domain) like .com .org .tech it wont work with .ml .tk .cf domains